-When celebrating the New Year, many cultures take the opportunity to get dressed up in whimsical or dapper fashions.
+Many cultures choose to practice New Year rituals of getting dressed up in whimsical or dapper fashions.
 Most of these New Year’s clothing choices are wrought with meaning, and occasionally they’re good for a laugh or two as well.

 Philippines: For New Year’s in the Philippines, round is all the rage.
 People eat round foods, carry coins in their pockets, and wear clothing with nlots of polka dots.
 The round shape symbolizes money, and is believed to boost your finances for the new year.

 Russia: In a throwback to the Soviet era, most of Russia (except for Russian Orthodox Christians) celebrates something similar to Christmas at New Year’s.
 Grandfather Frost (not Santa Claus!) visits at midnight to leave presents while the kids aren’t looking.
 Christmas was actually banned in Russia during Soviet times, so New Year’s took its place!